BV-BRC/BV-BRC-Docs/docroot/news/2022/20220215-bv-brc-public-beta.rst

   :width: 635
   :alt: BV-BRC logo

 We are pleased to announce the Beta release of the new `Bacterial and Viral Bioinformatics Resource Center (BV-BRC) <https://www.bv-brc.org>`_.
-BV-BRC combines the data, tools, and technologies from two long-running centers, `PATRIC <https://www.patricbrc.org>`_, the bacterial BRC, and `IRD <https://www.fludb.org>`_ / `ViPR <https://www.viprbrc.org>`_, the viral BRCs
+BV-BRC combines the data, tools, and technologies from two long-running centers, `PATRIC <https://www.patricbrc.org>`_, the bacterial BRC, and `IRD <https://www.fludb.org>`_ / `ViPR <https://www.viprbrc.org>`_, the viral BRCs.

 .. cut::